skip to Main Content

 3. Let them sleep.

-Most likely, your dog will naturally seek out some downtime while they heal.
-But help them catch zzz’s by making their nap space as cozy and comforting as possible.
+Your dog will most likely seek out some downtime while they heal.
+Help them catch zzz’s by making their nap space as cozy and comforting as possible.

 An orthopedic bed may be just what they need, especially if your pup also suffers from arthritis.
 Some luxury dog beds are hooded and lined with sherpa to create an extra cozy environment for your pup to rest and recuperate.